sethpulsipher/astro-starter/README.md

   <h3 align="center">Astro Starter Kit - Decap CMS</h3>

   <p align="center">
     This intermediate kit includes a pre-configured Astro setup, along with five pages filled with CodeStitch components.
-Everything is ready to go right from the start, offering a fantastic introduction to the advantages of a Static Site Generator, complete with LESS preprocessing and a blog powered by Decap CMS.
+Everything is ready to go right from the start, offering a fantastic introduction to the advantages of a Static Site Generator, complete with LESS preprocessing and branches with more features like a blog powered by Decap CMS.
 This kit also leverages the power of a few Astro tools such as, but not limited to, Content Collections, View Transitions, Astro components, scoped styling and scripting etc.
     <br/>
     <br/>
-    <a href="https://intermediate-astro-kit-decap-cms.netlify.app" target="_blank">View Live Result</a>
+    <a href="https://astro-starter.netlify.app" target="_blank">View Live Result</a>
   </p>

   <p align="center">
-    Created and maintained by <a href="https://github.com/BuckyBuck135" target="_blank">BuckyBuck135</a>
+    Created and maintained by <a href="https://github.com/sethpulsipher" target="_blank">Sethipher</a>
   </p>

 ## Table of Contents